shivasankarka/hdf5-mojo/README.md

 High-level HDF5 bindings for Mojo — read and write HDF5 files using a clean, ergonomic API built on top of the HDF5 C library.

+## Motivation
+I'm currently porting several scientific-computation libraries to Mojo for my own research.
+HDF5 is widely used in my field and is a big dependency of one of the projects I'm porting (look out for that one :)).
+So I decided to write bindings for it.

+They work for now, but are still pretty rough.
+I have lots of ideas to improve the API and make it feel more like Python's `h5py` so that it's more polished and user-friendly.

 ## Overview

 The library is split into two layers: